aureliechicart/okanban/README.md

 #### Front code organization

-- Javascript front code reorganized in modules for clarity
+- Javascript front code reorganized in __modules__ for clarity
-- executing browserify to bundle up all our modules into one file served to the browser in a single `<script>` tag
+- executing __browserify__ to bundle up all our modules into one file served to the browser in a single `<script>` tag
-- thanks to browserify we can use the require method and module.exports in frontend js code the same way we would use it in Node

-#### Usage of browserify and watchify
+#### Usage of browserify and watchify {#browserify}

-To create the bundle in a dist folder, based on js modules:
+To create the bundle in a dist folder under assets, based on js modules, run the following command:

 ```bash
 npx browserify -e assets/js/app.js -o assets/dist/bundle.js
 ```

-To be able to make changes in js modules and automatically recompile the bundle at each change, we use watchify:
+To be able to make changes in js modules and automatically recompile the bundle at each change, execute watchify:

 ```bash
 npx watchify -e assets/js/app.js -o assets/dist/bundle.js